 Encouraged by an advisor to stay in the program, Doroff went on to do an internship with John Deere in the summer of 2014.
 Her work there won the Moline, Illinois factory the Dan Levengood Excellence in Ergonomics award.

 She graduated from Illinois with her Bachelor’s in 2015 and joined Whirlpool Corporation’s three-year manufacturing leadership development rotational program.
-She now works as an assembly engineer, leading a team of ninety employees to produce plastic tubs for nearly 25,000 washing machines per day.
+She now works as the Material Planning Lead, where she leads team of material planners to bring in domestic and international parts for dishwashers across Whirlpool brands.

 Read more about Doroff here.